code-rush/givel-info/givel/README.md

   - Required Data: id, key
   - Content-Type: application/json
   - Returns: *200 OK* Status code if the post is deleted successfully.
-  - Description: Deletes the user's post.
+  - Description: Deletes the user's challenge. {user_email} is the email id for the one deleting the challenge.
+                 Only the creator of the challenge can delete the challenge.
+If someone else trys to delete the challenge, it raises a BadRequest Exception.

 - **change user's password**
   - Path: /api/v1/user_accounts/{user_email}/password